DinisCruz/Book_Hacking_Portugal/manuscript/Why-Portugal.md

 * good problem solving ability

 Portugal has hit rock-bottom with multiple financial crises and a European bailout.
 The only way is up.
 Portugal has learned the hard way what it feels like to be the junior player (i.e. The financial markets' speculation on PT's economy helped to create the situation that lead to the EU bailouts).

+### Raise the bar of the discussion

+We live in an era where ideas are not debated, experts are ignored, science is not respected, and lies are accepted.
+This is very dangerous for us, for our children and for Portugal.
+Eleanor Roosevelt is credited with saying "Great minds discuss ideas; average minds discuss events; small minds discuss people" ( http://quoteinvestigator.com/2014/11/18/great-minds).
+I want to discuss and act on ideas, not events or people.
+We need a better, more informed, more knowledgeable, and more empowered media, to keep the system accountable.

 ### Big questions